 Among the participating middle school students, more than half have witnessed violence in their neighborhood, nearly half experienced violence at school, and one-third have witnessed a sudden death.
 Nearly 8 in 10 indicated that trauma has adversely impacted their general happiness with life, and their school work.

-The 2021 End Year Report on the Beyond Trauma: Youth Music Therapy program and the Andie Koplik Residency in Music Therapy provides an array of outside research into the impact of music therapy.
+The 2021 End Year Report on the Beyond Trauma: Youth Music Therapy program provides an array of outside research into the impact of music therapy.
 It ties this research to the specific experiences of the music therapists and students in The Michael Bolton Charities initiative.
 Excerpts from the research cited in the report:

 “Since the passing of the Individuals with Disabilities Education Act (IDEA), all students are entitled to the same educational opportunities in the same educational settings.
 Music therapy at schools has focused on supporting students with special needs within the context of their Individualized Education Program (IEP).”